Sabah to benefit from collaboration with Dongnam, CCB in POIC Lahad Datu - Borneo Post Online

-LAHAD DATU (June 18): Sabah will benefit from its collaboration with China and South Korea’s companies in the development of the Palm Oil Industrial Cluster (POIC) Lahad Datu, POIC Sabah chief executive officer Datuk Fredian Gan said.
+LAHAD DATU: Sabah will benefit from its collaboration with China and South Korea’s companies in the development of the Palm Oil Industrial Cluster (POIC) Lahad Datu, POIC Sabah chief executive officer Datuk Fredian Gan said.

-“The fact that they are here over the last three days visiting our facilities at the first opportunity (post Covid) is a clear indication of their seriousness to move forward.
-Their visit is to take a first-hand look and feel of Lahad Datu town and POIC,” he said in a statement here on Saturday.
+“The fact that they are here over the last three days visiting our facilities at the first opportunity (post COVID) is a clear indication of their seriousness to move forward.
+Their visit is to take a first-hand look and feel of Lahad Datu town and POIC,” he said in a statement here.

 POIC Sabah is developing the POIC Lahad Datu industrial park and operating an integrated port infrastructure in the East Coast of Sabah in Lahad Datu.